 need the accommodation for the full letting period as a single occupant

-- accept our offer of accommodation, and pay your deposit to us, within seven days of us issuing the offer.
+accept our offer of accommodation, and pay your holding deposit to us, within seven days of us issuing the offer

-- not be a "local" student as set out in our Halls Allocation Procedure.
+not live in Cardiff as set out in our Halls Allocation Procedure

 Unfortunately due to the limited number of Halls available we are not able to accept applications from returning students (including those who have previously completed a foundation year) unless there are exceptional circumstances.